vfarcic/cncf-demo/manuscript/cluster/crossplane.md

-# Create And Manage Production Kubernetes Cluster With Crossplane
+# Create and Manage Production Kubernetes Cluster with Crossplane

 The goal here is to set up Crossplane to be able to deploy and manage Kubernetes clusters.